-If you’re wondering how to make cornmeal at home, you’ve stumbled on the right article.
-Here we’ll share with you the recipe for making the perfect cornmeal at home.
-So, you can skip the gluten that comes with other flours every once in a while!
+If you’re wondering how to make cornmeal at home, you are in the right place.
+Today, I’ll share the recipe for making the perfect homemade cornmeal, which is SUPER EASY.
+So, you can enjoy gluten-free flour.

 What type of corn one should choose depends entirely on the grit their aiming, as well as the purpose of making it.
 Below are the types of corn, and the type of cornmeal they are best used for:

-Popcorn: As the name already clarifies; this is especially used to make popcorn.
-This type has a hard kernel which is perfect if you’d like coarse cornmeal for making polenta (an Italian porridge)
+Popcorn: This type has a hard kernel which is perfect if you’d like coarse cornmeal for making polenta (an Italian porridge).

 Flint: Much like popcorn, Flint also has a hard kernel which is best used for coarse polenta, and some gritty Pinole.
 It is starchier than popcorn, but not as much as sweet corn.